Interference effects in resonant di-Higgs production at the LHC in the Higgs singlet extension: Interference effects on differential distributions

 \BMh is defined as the point which has the largest deviation of \lamhhh from the SM value at LO.
 This main purpose of this BM is to investigate whether or not assuming SM-like couplings for the non-resonant contribution is a reasonable approximation.
 This may have practical implications for experimental searches, \ie fixing these couplings to SM values reduces the dimensionality of the parameter space that needs to be scanned.
 The largest deviation for \lamhhh is found for $\mH=260\,\GeV$, $\sina=0.24$, and $\tanb=3.5$ which yields a value of $\kappalam=0.87$.

 The \mhh distributions are shown in Figure~\ref{fig:mass_BMh}.
 We observe no major differences between the no-interference and SM+\SH distributions, implying that assuming SM couplings for the \Ph is a reasonable assumption in this case.
+We note that this conclusion does not imply that the interference effects are insignificant; it only indicates that fixing the \Ph couplings to the SM-values has a minimal impact on the distributions.
 The non-resonant contribution to the spectrum is less noticeable in these plots as the resonant \SH peak is large.
 To study in more detail how the values of the \Ph couplings influence the non-resonant contribution, we remove the \SH, \SHBox, and \SHSh contributions to the spectrum, as shown in Figure~\ref{fig:nonres_comp_BMh}.
 The non-resonant spectrum for \BMh shown in blue is compared to the SM shown in red.
 We see only small differences between the two distributions, mainly impacting the low \mhh bins where the event yield is low.
 The differences in the distributions are somewhat smaller than one might expect given that \kappalam deviates from the SM value by a non-negligible amount.
 This is due to a small deviation in the value of \kappat, which is equal to 0.97 in this BM.
 This causes an accidental cancellation between the $\Box$ and \Sh components, which decrease in size for couplings $<1$, and the \ShBox component which increases due to the destructive nature of the interference.
-The scenario where only \kappalam deviates from the SM and $\kappat=1$ is shown in green in the Figure for comparison.
+The scenario where only \kappalam deviates from the SM and $\kappat=1$ is shown in green in Fig.~\ref{fig:nonres_comp_BMh} for comparison.
 Even in this scenario the deviation in the non-resonant yield is only $\approx 10\%$ so it is unlikely that the LHC experiments will be sensitive to the deviations in \kappalam in this model\footnote{We note that \BMh has since been excluded by the new combination presented by CMS in Ref.~\cite{CMS:2024phk} that is not yet included in \HiggsTools.
 However, as the purpose of this benchmark is to study the most extreme cases where \kappalam deviates from the SM, we still consider this a useful scenario since the new bounds from CMS restrict \kappalam to be even closer to unity, and thus the conclusions drawn from this BM are still valid.
 We thank H. Bahl for useful discussions regarding this point. }.

 The final BM, \BMi, is defined as the point which has the largest value of \relwH, which is found for $\mH=800\,\GeV$, $\sina=0.16$, and $\tanb=1.0$.
 The value of \relwH is 1.2\%.
 The \mhh distributions are shown in Figures~\ref{fig:mass_BMi}.